API Documentation & Integration Guide

 data.idstringUnique deposit ID

-data.statusstringDeposit status (pending, completed, failed)
+data.statusstringDeposit status (e.g., pending_approve, completed, failed)

 data.currencystringCurrency code